There are two options for importing shapefiles into an existing field and activity:

 When complete, click Next

-On the New Sampling Activity page, enter a new name for the activity.
+On the Set Up Activities page, enter a new name for the activity.
 This can be a generic name that helps distinguish one activity from another within the same year.
 Examples for the name could be the type of samples that are being collected (ex: Fertility), or the date that the activity is created.

 Next, select a year for the activity.
 By default, the current year will be selected